 - Select Account Name

-- If AWS were selected as Cloud Type, specify an S3 Bucket Name
+(example: If AWS were selected as the cloud type, specify an S3 bucket name)

 How to restore configuration¶

-- Select the Cloud Type and other credentials for programmically retrieve the backup configuration data.
-For example, for AWS, you need to specifiy the Access Key, Secret Kay, Bucket Name and File Name.
+- Select the Cloud Type and other credentials to retrieve the backup configuration data.
+For example, for AWS, you need to specify the Access Key, Secret Key, Bucket Name and File Name.

 - Click Restore

-The new controller will then inherit the configuration data and start to be operational.
+The new controller will then inherit the configuration data.